open-horizon/anax/docs/node_management_overview.md

      ```
      {: codeblock}

-2. Create a Node Management Policy
+2. Create a node management policy.

    - Use the following command to save a node management policy (NMP) template to a file.
 An NMP determines which nodes to upgrade, when to do the upgrade, and what to upgrade.
 In this example, the file is named `nmp.json`

      ```bash